ligato/cn-infra/db/keyval/filesystem/README.md

 All the configuration is resynced in the beginning (as for standard key-value data store).
 Configuration files then can be added, updated, moved, renamed or removed, plugin makes all the necessary changes.

+Important note: filesystem as datastore is read-only from the plugin perspective, changes from within the plugin are not allowed.

 ## Configuration

 All files/directories used as a data store must be defined in configuration file.
 Location of the file